-Nikon D3 versus Nikon D750
+Nikon D3 vs D750

 The Nikon D3 and the Nikon D750 are two digital cameras that were announced, respectively, in August 2007 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D3 has a resolution of 12.1 megapixel, whereas the D750 provides 24.2 MP.
+The D3 has a resolution of 12.1 megapixels, whereas the D750 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably smaller (37 percent) than the Nikon D3.
 Moreover, the D750 is substantially lighter (42 percent) than the D3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.